Facebook Pixel

 Hire a Goldman Student Consultant for a Capstone Project

-Every spring semester, organizations (clients) engage graduating Goldman School students (consultants) to work on capstone projects to help organizations solve a policy problem or development challenge they are facing.
+Every spring semester, organizations (clients) hire graduating Goldman School students (consultants) to work on capstone projects to help organizations solve a policy problem or development challenge they are facing.
 Organizations may be from the public, private, or non-profit sectors, in the US or globally.
 The Capstone is a graduation requirement for Goldman students from the following degree programs:

 • Master of Public Policy (MPP)